yoannportugal/Unifipi/README.md

 #dtoverlay=disable-wifi
 dtoverlay=disable-bt
 ````
-In this example, the fan kick in at 58 degrees and reduce the temperature of 13 degrees
+In this example, the fan kick in at 58 degrees and reduce the temperature of 13 degrees (45)
-if temp goes over 59 the fan will speed up till it reduce the temperature of 2 degrees
+if temp goes over 59 the fan will speed up till it reduce the temperature of 2 degrees (57) and goes back to normal speed.

-The bluetooth is disable at boot but wifi not selected
+The bluetooth is disable at boot but wifi not selected.